Lyndale Railway Company

 The Lyndale Railway Company later renamed the Minneapolis, Lyndale, & Minnetonka Railway Company operated the Minneapolis, Lyndale and Lake Calhoun railway, also known as the Motor Line.

 History

 The Lyndale Railway Company built a railroad, which began at First Avenue and Nicollet Avenue in downtown Minneapolis and led west along present day 31st Street across Hennepin Avenue, turned then southwest and ended at Lake Calhoun.
 West of Hennepin Avenue the line ran on a curving private right of way.
-The company also built a pavilion on the banks of the lake near at the terminus of the railroad.
+The company also built a pavilion on the banks of the lake near the terminus of the railroad.